kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 There is a fill-in-the-blank between "means" and "United States dollars" in that form.
 There isn't any explicit hint about how to fill it in.
 There's no extra text in the form that doesn't end up in the context, except the bullet, which is just there, I think, to make the brackets easier to spot.

-So, as concerns any contract that eventually gets filled out and signed, the following are the same:
+So, as concerns any contract that eventually gets filled out and signed, the following are equivalent:

 > "Company" means [Company Name], a Delaware corporation.